Zdunowo, Szczecin

 Zdunowo (German: Hohenkrug) is a village that is part of the Szczecin City, Poland situated on the right bank of Oder river, east of the Szczecin Old Town, and Szczecin-Dąbie.

 History

-In June 2025, the village was temporarily evacuated when unexploded ordinance from the Second World War was found.
+In June 2025, the village was temporarily evacuated when unexploded ordnance from the Second World War was found.

 In 2024, a new route for the S10 road was announced, connecting the village with the city.